wp-plugins/enhanced-paypal-shortcodes/readme.txt

 right - the div 'floats' on the right
 Default - if this value is missing, the div is centered on the page

-margin-left = the amount of space between the div and the text to the left of the div (particularly good to use when using float=right)
+marginleft = the amount of space between the div and the text to the left of the div (particularly good to use when using float=right)
 Default - if this value is missing, the page format is used

-margin-right = the amount of space between the div and the text to the right of the div (particularly good to use when using float=left) Default - if this value is missing, the page format is used
+marginright = the amount of space between the div and the text to the right of the div (particularly good to use when using float=left) Default - if this value is missing, the page format is used

-margin-top = the amount of space to the line above the div Default = 10px;
+margintop = the amount of space to the line above the div Default = 10px;

-margin-bottom = the amount of space to the line below the div Default = 10px;
+marginbottom = the amount of space to the line below the div Default = 10px;

 Sample Usage:

 Buy Now Button:

-[paypal type="paynow" amount="12.99" email="payments@arvoreentreasures.com" item_no="12345657" name="Description" no_shipping="1" no_note="1" currency_code="USD" imageurl="https://www.paypal.com/en_US/i/btn/btn_paynowCC_LG.gif" rm="2" notifyurl="http://notifyurl.com" notifyurl2="http://notifyurl.com" returnurl="http://returnurl.com" scriptcode="scriptcode" imagewidth="100px"]
+[paypal type="paynow" amount="12.99" email="payments@arvoreentreasures.com" itemno="12345657" name="Description" noshipping="1" no_note="1" currencycode="USD" imageurl="https://www.paypal.com/en_US/i/btn/btn_paynowCC_LG.gif" rm="2" notifyurl="http://notifyurl.com" notifyurl2="http://notifyurl.com" returnurl="http://returnurl.com" scriptcode="scriptcode" imagewidth="100px"]

 Subscribe Button with 2 trial periods and recurring Monthly payments.

-[paypal type="subscribe" email="payments@arvoreentreasures.com" item_no="12345657" name="Description" no_shipping="1" currency_code="USD" imageurl="https://www.paypal.com/en_US/i/btn/btn_paynowCC_LG.gif" a1="1" p1="7" t1="D" a2="3" p2="1" t3="M" a3="47" p3="1" t3="M" rm="2" notifyurl="http://notifyurl.com" notifyurl2="http://notifyurl.com" returnurl="http://returnurl.com" scriptcode="scriptcode" imagewidth="100px"]
+[paypal type="subscribe" email="payments@arvoreentreasures.com" itemno="12345657" name="Description" noshipping="1" currencycode="USD" imageurl="https://www.paypal.com/en_US/i/btn/btn_paynowCC_LG.gif" a1="1" p1="7" t1="D" a2="3" p2="1" t3="M" a3="47" p3="1" t3="M" rm="2" notifyurl="http://notifyurl.com" notifyurl2="http://notifyurl.com" returnurl="http://returnurl.com" scriptcode="scriptcode" imagewidth="100px"]

 Hosted Button
 [paypal type="hosted" buttonid="1234456" imageurl="https://www.paypal.com/en_US/i/btn/btn_paynowCC_LG.gif"]